-The ADAMHS Board uses the Advocacy Action Agenda to develop messages to legislators, state agencies, policy makers, consumers, clients, providers and the general public to advance important behavioral health issues.
+The ADAMHS Board uses the Advocacy Action Agenda to develop messages to legislators, state agencies, policy makers, clients, providers and the community to advance important behavioral health issues.

 The Board also collaborates with other groups, such as the Mental Health Advocacy Coalition, NAMI and the Ohio Association of County Behavioral Health Authorities in promoting other advocacy efforts.
 Some items on the Advocacy Action Agenda may take higher priority at different times throughout the year.

-Click here to review the entire 2016 Advocacy Action Agenda
+Click here to review the 2017 Advocacy Action Agenda

 Stay Informed About Advocacy Efforts:

-The Alcohol, Drug Addiction and Mental Health Services (ADAMHS) Board of Cuyahoga County offers Cuyahoga County residents an opportunity to stay informed and become involved as advocates for mental health and alcohol and other drug addiction issues.
+The ADAMHS Board of Cuyahoga County offers Cuyahoga County residents an opportunity to stay informed and become involved as advocates for mental health and alcohol and other drug addiction issues.

-Consumers, family members, providers and the public may request placement on the ADAMHS Board's e-mail distribution list.
+Clients, family members, providers and the community may request placement on the ADAMHS Board's e-mail distribution list.
 Being on our distribution list allows you to stay informed by receiving the latest news and action alerts about legislation and other issues impacting mental health and alcohol and other drug addiction in Cuyahoga County, the state of Ohio and the United States.

 To have your name placed on our e-mail distribution list, or to obtain more information on the Advocacy Action Agenda, contact Scott S. Osiecki, Chief of External Affairs, at firstname.lastname@example.org, or at 216-241-3400, ext.
 814.